-By accepting a place within the Sixth Form, students agree to daily attendance in Year 12 which includes: Morning Registration time up to and including afternoon Registration as a compulsory part of the academic day.
-You must not leave the premises during this time.
-This includes visits to the local shop for 'sweeties'!
-At LUNCHTIME students may leave the premises (remembering to sign out) but must return for 2.10pm.
-Photocopies of the signing out book will be handed tutor notification Form. to tutors each week for checking.
+By accepting a place within the Sixth Form, students agree to daily attendance in Year 12 which includes:

+- Morning Registration time up to and including afternoon Registration as a compulsory part of the academic day.
+You must not leave the premises during this time. - At LUNCHTIME ONLY, students may leave the premises (remembering to sign out using the card system) but must return for afternoon sessions.

-For 'Emergencies' see Mrs Jordan and Miss Meacham and explain the issue.
+For 'Emergencies' see Mr Barrett or Mrs Jordan to explain the issue.

-All students are on a full time programme and we expect one hundred per cent attendance.
+All students are on a full time programme and we expect 100% attendance.